slonigiraf/whitepaper/slonigiraf/ENG.md

 ### Experts earn money via searching for low quality skills

 Why students do want to become experts?
-The expert status allows them to verify a lot of diplomas and eventually find bad ones and get reimbursement from tutors who issued such dimplomas.
+The expert status allows them to verify a lot of diplomas and eventually find bad ones and get reimbursement from tutors who issued such diplomas.
 For sure an expert want to name all diplomas coming to him as bad ones to get as much reward as possible.
 To prevent such situation we allow students to select which expert to deal with.
 This creates a competition between experts and makes them to behave honestly.

 The teacher is allowed to re-verify diplomas verified by an expert if he suspects that the expert is cheating: for example if the expert verified the diploma issued by himself.
 In the case of cheating the teacher can prohibit the student to be an expert for certain amount of time and also the teacher gets the reimbursement from the tutor who issued the diploma used in cheating.

+### A tutee can allow a tutor to review a diploma issued by another tutor

+Skills that are acquired but not used are prone to be forgotten.
+To combat this, many educational systems rely on repetition.
+The Slonigiraf educational model utilizes repetition in three ways.
+Firstly, by allowing students who have acquired a skill to teach it to other students.
+In this way, the student reinforces their understanding of the skill by teaching it to others.
+Secondly, our system uses repetition through expert verification of diplomas.
+And thirdly, tutors can work with their students to verify previous diplomas issued by other tutors.
+If a skill has been forgotten, the tutor who identifies the problem receives reimbursement from the tutor who issued the diploma, in the same way as an expert.
+This process is beneficial for both the current tutor, as they potentially receive reimbursement, and for the student, as they receive information about their current educational problems.

+It is possible that a student and a tutor may conspire against a previous tutor to receive reimbursement while the student has not actually forgotten the skill.
+This type of deception is not prohibited in any administrative way, but it is almost impossible in the long term - such a student would be banned from the community of tutors as dishonest and would lose the ability to receive new diplomas.

 ### Teacher salary can be adjusted to the quality of teaching